Technology & Communications

 The Board provided the staff with input regarding the potential structure of a revised Standard, including disclosure topics and associated metrics

-- Some Board members supported the staff recommendation to revise the current privacy-oriented disclosure topic and create a new disclosure topic focused on content governance themes, while other Board members raised questions regarding how the topics could best address the concepts of user freedom of expression and government requests for user data
+- Some Board members supported the staff recommendation to revise the current privacy-oriented disclosure topic and create a new disclosure topic focused on content governance themes, while other Board members raised questions regarding how the topics could best address the concepts of freedom of expression for platform users and government requests for platform user data.

 - The Board was largely supportive of staff moving forward with its proposed approach to metrics development for content moderation, while noting the desire to further deepen market input and how further consultations and an exposure draft may lead to more comprehensive market input on the project.

 - The Board approved a proposal to add this project to the research agenda.

 For a full list of past and upcoming Standards Board meetings, as well as associated materials, please visit our Board Meetings Calendar & Archive.